Dinah Shore: Later television career

 Shore, with her Dixie drawl and demure manner, was identified with the South, and guests on her shows often commented on it.
 She spoofed this image by playing Melody in "Went with the Wind!", the famous Gone with the Wind parody for The Carol Burnett Show.
 In the summer of 1976, Shore hosted Dinah and Her New Best Friends, an eight-week summer replacement series for The Carol Burnett Show which featured a cast of young hopefuls such as Diana Canova and Gary Mule Deer, along with such seasoned guests as Jean Stapleton and Linda Lavin.
 Shore guest-starred on Pee-wee's Playhouse Christmas Special, calling Pee-wee on his picturephone and singing "The 12 Days of Christmas".
 Throughout the special, Pee-wee walks past the picturephone, only to hear her going past the original 12 days ("...on the 500th day of Christmas ...").

-Shore finished her television career hosting A Conversation with Dinah (1989–1992) on the cable network TNN (The Nashville Network).
-This half-hour show consisted of one-on-one interviews with celebrities and comedians (such as Bob Hope), former boyfriends (Burt Reynolds in a special one-hour episode), and political figures (former President Gerald Ford and his wife and former First Lady Betty Ford.)
+Shore finished her television career by appearing on Murder, She Wrote in 1989, and hosting A Conversation with Dinah (1989–1992) on the cable network TNN (The Nashville Network).
+This half-hour show consisted of one-on-one interviews with celebrities and comedians (such as Bob Hope), former boyfriends (Burt Reynolds in a special one-hour episode), and political figures (former President Gerald Ford and his wife and former First Lady Betty Ford).
 In a coup, Shore got the first post-White House interview given by former First Lady Nancy Reagan.
 Around this time, she gained a contract as television spokeswoman for Holly Farms chicken.
 In the 1980s, Shore sang in Glendale Federal Bank television commercials.
 Her last television special, Dinah Comes Home (TNN 1991), brought Shore's career full-circle, taking her back to the stage of the Grand Ole Opry, which she first visited some sixty years earlier.
 Shore won nine Emmys, a Peabody Award, and a Golden Globe Award.
 Shore's talk shows sometimes included cooking segments, and she wrote cookbooks including Someone's in the Kitchen with Dinah.